arjun-menon/pypage/ReadMe.rst

 This will print out the vowels with a space after every character.

-Now that is just an ordinary for loop. pypage permits ``for`` loops that are more expressive than traditional Python for loops, by leveraging Python's *generator expressions*.
+Now that's an ordinary for loop. pypage permits for loops that are more expressive than traditional Python for loops, by leveraging Python's *generator expressions*.

 Here's an example of something that would be impossible to do in Python (with a regular for loop):